jacquelotjeff/Jjacq-Paypal-Payment/README.md

 # A Paypal Payment Bundle for Symfony

 This plugin creates a smart bridge between your website and Paypal.

-You can also define all parameters in your administration page.
+You can also define all parameters in your config file.

 ## Installation